E2E: Efficient Filtered AKNN Search via Adaptive Termination: A Appendix

+\stitle{Filter Construction.} In filtered AKNN search, each vector is associated with either a categorical (label) or numerical (range) attribute, and each query is issued with an attribute predicate (i.e., a filter).
+Below, we describe how we construct attributes and query filters for our workloads.

-\stitle{Filter Construct.} We construct the filtering attributes as follows: \begin{itemize}[leftmargin=*] \item \textbf{Label Attributes} (Tripclick, Arxiv \& Youtube): For \textit{Tripclick}, we use the clinical areas processed in ACORN~\cite{Acorn-SIGMOD-2024}.
-For \textit{Arxiv} \cite{Arxiv-Dataset-2025-Filter-Search} and \textit{Youtubeaudio} \cite{Youtube8M-Arxiv-2016}, we utilize the native multi-label tags (e.g., CS categories).
-To evaluate the robustness of our estimator across varying predicate strictness without the confounding factor of data distribution shifts, we utilize the same attribute space for both containment and equality tasks.
-Specifically, on \textit{Tripclick} and \textit{Arxiv}, we construct Label Equality workloads by enforcing exact set matching on the identical multi-label distributions used for containment.
-This setup serves as a controlled stress test, requiring the model to adapt to the significantly higher sparsity induced solely by the predicate logic change.
+$\bullet$ (1) \textbf{Label Attributes} (Tripclick, Arxiv, and YoutubeAudio).
+For \textit{Tripclick}, we use the clinical-area labels processed by ACORN~\cite{Acorn-SIGMOD-2024}.
+For \textit{Arxiv}~\cite{Arxiv-Dataset-2025-Filter-Search} and \textit{YoutubeAudio}~\cite{Youtube8M-Arxiv-2016}, we directly use the native multi-label tags (e.g., CS categories).
+To study the effect of predicate strictness without confounding distribution shifts, we use the same attribute space for both containment and equality workloads.
+Specifically, on \textit{Tripclick} and \textit{Arxiv}, we construct label-equality queries by enforcing exact set matching over the same multi-label distributions used for containment.
+This provides a controlled stress test, where the workload becomes substantially sparser solely due to the change in predicate semantics.

-\item \textbf{Range Attributes} (Arxiv \& MSMARCO): For \textit{Arxiv}, we utilize the native numerical metadata (e.g., update date).
-For \textit{MSMARCO}, which lacks native range filters, we follow the methodology in \cite{DIGRA-SIGMOD-2025-sibo-menxu-cuhk} by assigning a synthetic integer attribute $a_i \sim [1, 10^4]$ to each object.
-Query ranges $[l, r]$ are generated to strictly control the selectivity spectrum $\{1\%, 5\%, 10\%, 20\%\}$, allowing for a controlled stress test of the cost estimator. \end{itemize}
+$\bullet$ (2) \textbf{Range Attributes} (Arxiv and MSMARCO).
+For \textit{Arxiv}, we use native numerical metadata (e.g., update date).
+For \textit{MSMARCO}, which does not provide range attributes, we follow~\cite{DIGRA-SIGMOD-2025-sibo-menxu-cuhk} and assign a synthetic integer attribute $a_i \sim \mathrm{Unif}([1,10^4])$ to each object.
+Query ranges $[l,r]$ are generated to precisely control the selectivity spectrum $\{1\%, 5\%, 10\%, 20\%\}$, enabling a controlled evaluation of the cost estimator under varying filter tightness.